 Welcome

-New Student Orientation will be held August 22-26 with additional information provided via online modules.
+Additional New Student Orientation information will also be provided via online modules in Canvas.
 Please check your email for a link to the New Student Orientation Canvas course.

 Please review the Admitted Students page for information on pre-enrollment requirements.
-For questions, please email Oscar Sevilla or Karen Weinberg.
+For questions, please email [email protected].

 Schedule of Events